(And much of what has been dug up still hasn't been translated or published.)

 And the Winner is…Monotheism!

-So the thing is, polytheism was a way of covering all their bases.
+Well, first of all, polytheism was a way of covering all their bases.

 Suffering happened or people wanted protection from future suffering, so they turned to whatever they thought could possibly be behind it.